patrickhener/dart-o-mat-3000/README.md

 PORT = 5000
 RECOGNITION = False #Use Recognition or not.
 If not you will have buttons to insert Score in gameController SOUND = True #Sound output if you want
+# Babel default settings
+BABEL_DEFAULT_LOCALE = "de"
+BABEL_DEFAULT_TIMEZONE = "UTC"
 ```
  to fit your needs.
 You are welcome to edit any other setting as well.
 But you do not really have to.
+Valid values for language are either `en` or `de`.
+As no time is used anywhere just ignore the timezone for now.

 # Development run it
 First activate the virtual environment like described above.
 Then run `python3 run.py`.